BEHIND THE SCENES

 MINIATURE EXOPLANETS is a body of work comprised of hand crafted planetary models that are photographed.
 All elements within the picture are in camera including alien landscapes, accretion disks, planets, and star backdrops.
 This new work ultimately questions the extension of our reach in both the universe and our imaginations, and the lengths we'll go to to find meaning in our own existence.
 I am making a thousand of them both as an artistic study, and a testament to the vast reality that exists beyond us.

 The following is my best attempt at detailing the work I have been doing since 2016.
-I have made over 1000 exoplanets, but have only photographed about 700 +/- so far (as of Nov 2019).
-This project started out as a small scale idea to see if I could create planetary background elements for another project called ‘Probes’.
+I have made over 1000 + exoplanets but have only photographed about 650 +/- so far (as of Nov 2024).
+This project started as a small-scale idea to see if I could create planetary background elements for another project called ‘Probes.’

-This kind of project requires experimentation, and trial and error, as is the case with most miniature projects.
-There are no how-to-books on making miniature planets, stars, and landscapes.
+This kind of project requires experimentation and trial and error, as with most miniature projects.
+There are no how-to books on making miniature planets, stars, and landscapes.
 The work is an analogue process comprised of sculpture and photography.
-The main images (planets, moons, star backdrops, accretion disks, and alien landscapes) originate in camera.
-Afterwards, I piece the images together in Photoshop, and After Effects.
-The only digital aspects to the work are: main sequence stars made from optical flares, volumetric light created with Trapcode Shine, particles (geysers, explosions, etc) created with Trapcode particular, and solids that are used for atmosphere between set layers.
+The main images (planets, moons, star backdrops, accretion disks, and alien landscapes) originate in-camera.
+Afterward, I pieced the images together in Photoshop and After Effects.
+The only digital aspects are the bright point-like stars made with optical flares, volumetric light FX created with Trapcode Shine, particles (geysers, explosions, etc) created with Trapcode particular, and solids that are used for atmosphere between set layers.
 The reason I use After Effects in tandem with Photoshop is that I am familiar with the plugins, and I like the results.
-I actually find that I can fix gradient banding easier with After Effects versus Photoshop.
+I find that I can fix gradient banding more easily with After Effects versus Photoshop.

-In 2018 I collaborated with the Keck Observatory/astronomer Carlos Alvarez on a monthly exoplanet project which involved more accuracy in regards to the science behind what these planets could actually look like.
+In 2018, I collaborated with the Keck Observatory/astronomer Carlos Alvarez on a monthly exoplanet project that involved more accuracy regarding the science behind what these planets could look like.
 What colour would they be?
-Is it a hot planet, or a cold planet?
+Is it a hot planet or a cold planet?
 Is the planet tidally locked?
 What kind of star does the planet orbit?
-This data informed my work, and shaped the work in ways I never expected.
-As a result, I learned a considerable amount about the science, and developed new techniques.
+This data informed my work and shaped it in ways I never expected.
+As a result, I learned much about astronomical objects and developed new techniques.

-For the planet construction, I started out using small styrofoam balls, and larger styrofoam hollow ball forms from Studio Specialties, but they ended up being too fragile and costly.
+For the planet construction, I started out using small styrofoam balls and larger styrofoam hollow ball forms from Studio Specialties, but they ended up being too fragile and costly.
 Later on, I found clear Christmas ornaments worked out best for planet models.
-Many of the moons and asteroids were sculpted, moulded, and then casted in a variety of materials: plaster, grout, graphite, and plastic.
-I also experimented with various paint mixtures to create all of the planetary looks, using everything from oil paint to alcohol inks.
+Many of the moons and asteroids were sculpted, moulded, and then cast in various materials: plaster, grout, graphite, and plastic.
+I also experimented with multiple paint mixtures to create the planetary looks, using everything from oil paint to alcohol inks.

 Planet Rings